 She's Got Couture Connections

-Drew's father-in-law, Ari Kopelman, is the former CEO of Chanel.
-Drew wears the brand regularly and even wed her current husband in a custom-made Chanel gown.
+Drew's former father-in-law, Ari Kopelman, used to be the CEO of Chanel.
+Drew wears the brand regularly and even wed her ex-husband Will Kopelman in a custom-made Chanel gown.

 Source: People